dockstore/dockstore/_docs/guid-alias.md

 * An alias cannot be removed

 ## Tools and Workflows
-If you would like to setup aliases for your tool or workflow, you can now do so through our API for now.
-Aliases can deal with the situation where there are multiple Dockstore-like sites (including Dockstore), and you have the same tool on each platform.
+If you would like to setup aliases for your tool or workflow, you can now do so through our API.
+Aliases are useful for when you would like to publish your work on Dockstore and other Dockstore-like sites.
 You can use an alias to give this tool a unique name that could potentially be valid across all sites, independent of site specific naming conventions.

 Use the `/entries/{id}/aliases` endpoint to add new aliases.
 You can specify the aliases as a comma-delimited list.

 ## Organizations and Collections
 > For Dockstore 1.6.0+

-The main use of an alias is as a permanent identifier for an entity, as the alias cannot change nor be removed.
-For example, an institution might go through a rebranding exercise.
-This might mean that the organization name might change.
-Similarly, a collection might change its name over time to highlight whether these are the current workflows in use.
-However, the alias would survive and provide a permanent URL to a collection or organization.
+The main use of an alias is as a permanent identifier for an entity that is used to create a stable URL.
+Aliases can neither be changed nor removed.
+For example, an institution that must change its name would also like to modify its organization name in Dockstore.
+Similarly, a collection might change its name over time to highlight the current workflows in use.
+By providing an alias, a stable URL is created for a collection or organization regardless of its name.

 You can link to an organization that has the alias `MyOrganization` using the link [https://dockstore.org/aliases/organizations/MyOrganization](https://dockstore.org/aliases/organizations/MyOrganization).
 Similarily, you can link to a collection that has the alias `MyCollection` using the link [https://dockstore.org/aliases/collections/MyCollection](https://dockstore.org/aliases/collections/MyCollection).
 This is the recommended way to link to organizations and collections, as names can be changed, making linking by names quite fragile.